 What could go wrong?
 Sometimes a motor may fail, a sensor may give up, or wiring might loosen.
 Most problems are rare, but if they do show up, replacement is straightforward.
 Most systems are built to be nearly maintenance-free.

-If you want extreme durability, Heavy-Duty Linear Actuators and Waterproof Linear Actuators offer extra peace of mind.
+If you want extreme resilience, Heavy-Duty Linear Actuators and Waterproof Linear Actuators supply additional assurance.

 The Road Ahead: Emerging Trends and Innovations

-Actuators keep getting smarter and lighter.
+Actuators maintain getting smarter and lighter.
 We see:

 - Integration with smart vehicle features—think predicting wear or talking with navigation systems.